dailypay/react-take-home-test/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `yarn backend`

+Starts the server which allows the user to access the ballot API.

 ### `yarn test`